pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

    model performance on the task.
 On the flipside, is it feasible to access and maintain the infrastructure required for self-hosting and fine-tuning an LLM?

-__Evaluation is your true north star:__
-In my experience, the single most effective pattern to guide development of LLM-centric applications is evaluation.
-Evaluate predictions from an LLM of your choice (e.g. ChatGPT, Llama, etc) on metrics that are relevant to your task.
-Are you able to reliably (reproducibly and consistently) get the performance you require from prompt engineering alone?
-Does this performance hold as you increase the size of the test set you evaluate on?
-If yes, then in-context learning using prompting might be reasonable in your use case.
-If not, then you may consider other approaches to adapt the LLM to your task.

 There is no 'golden goldilocks prompt' that dramatically improves performance on a given task.
 In [7] the authors insightfully experiment with the effect of prompt variability on the LLM task performance.
 They